ariannasmithforte/Casino-Game/README.md

 6. Even/Odd: Covers all even or all odd numbers from 1-36.
 Potential payout is even money ($10).
 7. Break the Game

-- In this game, I implement Randomness to simulate the spin, generating a number between 1 and 36, User Input to simulate the betting game types, Calculating Outcomes to compare the random outcome with the player's bet, while determining if they won and calculate winnings, and lastly, Replayability which is implemented by a loop allowing players to continue betting or exit the game.
+- In this game, I implemented Randomness to simulate the spin, generating a number between 1 and 36, User Input to simulate the betting game types, Calculating Outcomes to compare the random outcome with the player's bet, while determining if they won and calculate winnings, and lastly, Replayability which is implemented by a loop allowing players to continue betting or exit the game.